A Systematic Survey of Moon-Forming Giant Impacts. II. Rotating bodies: Abstract

 \section{Abstract}

 In the leading theory of lunar formation, known as the giant impact hypothesis, a collision between two planet-size objects resulted in a young Earth surrounded by a circumplanetary debris disk from which the Moon later accreted.
 The range of giant impacts that could conceivably explain the Earth-Moon system is limited by the set of known physical and geochemical constraints.
 However, while several distinct Moon-forming impact scenarios have been proposed---from small, high-velocity impactors to low-velocity mergers between equal-mass objects---none of these scenarios have been successful at explaining the full set of known constraints, especially without invoking one or more controversial post-impact processes.
 Allowing for pre-impact rotation of the colliding bodies has been suggested as an avenue which may produce more promising collision outcomes.
 However, to date, only limited studies of pre-impact rotation have been conducted.
 Therefore, in the second paper of this series, we focus on pairwise impacts between rotating bodies.
 Using non-rotating collisions as a baseline, we systematically study the effects of rotation on collision outcomes.
 We consider nine distinct rotation configurations and a range of rotation rates up to the rotational stability limit.
 Notably, we identify a population of collisions that can produce low post-impact angular momentum budgets and massive, iron-poor protolunar disks.
+Furthermore, even when pre-impact rotation is included, we demonstrate that the canonical Moon-forming impact can only generate sufficiently massive protolunar disks in the presence of excessive post-impact angular momentum budgets; this casts doubt on the canonical impact scenario.

 \keywords{Earth-Moon system --- Lunar origin --- giant impacts --- hydrodynamical simulations}